Skip to main content

 About this guide

 This guide covers how to back up and restore your Camunda 8 Self-Managed components and cluster.
-You should automate the procedures in this guide, choosing tools that fulfil the requirements of your organization.
+Automate backup and restore procedures with tools that meet your organization's requirements.

-• Regularly back up the state of your Zeebe, Web Applications (Operate, Tasklist), and Optimize components without any downtime.
+• Regularly back up the state of the Orchestration Cluster and Optimize without any downtime.
 You can also back up and restore Web Modeler data.

 • Restore a cluster from a backup if any failures occur that cause data loss.